Bitless bridle: Controversies

 The advantages of bitless over bitted headgear is hotly disputed.
 Hackamores and other bitless headgear are commonly used to start young horses, particularly if the horse is started at a time when a young horse's permanent teeth are emerging and the animal may therefore have issues with a bit in its mouth.
 Most traditional schools of horse training transition a young horse into a bit after a year or so.
 However, some promoters of bitless bridles encourage their use for the life of the horse, and a few go so far as to suggest that a bit may cause physical as well as mental problems in the horse.
 However, advocates of traditional bridles note that like any piece of horse headgear, a bitless bridle in the wrong hands can also inflict pain.
-Another significant problem with a bitless bridle is that collection and being "on the bit", such as is required in dressage, is more difficult, if not impossible.
-Another problem is that any movement of the horse's head laterally has to be requested by the rider through unsophisticated "plow reining", or large hand or arm movements.
+Another significant problem with a bitless bridle is that collection and being "on the bit", such as is required in dressage, is more difficult - though this could be considered a good thing, as the rider is unable to force a desired head carriage.
+Another problem is that any movement of the horse's head laterally may have to be requested by the rider through unsophisticated "plow reining", or large hand or arm movements.If a horse is correctly trained to respond to a bitless bridle, however, this should not be a problem.